BLimmie/eyewire_validator/README.md

 }
 ```

 We get better results?
 I guess the model is good enough on its first try that any additional tries, it second-guesses itself.
 We get such a small uncertainty on the first loop that a float rounds it to the minimum possible uncertainty.
-I think I like it when it loops more because it can be more uncertain.
+I think I like it when the model loops more because it can be more uncertain.
+The first loop essentially negates the necessity of bayesian deep learning, and we want our model to know when it can be wrong.

 ## Future Work

-* Build resulting visuals
-* Switch model/loss to Monte Carlo Simulations
+* Switch model/loss to Monte Carlo Simulations and test

 ## Credits